Sampai28/XCI-Sketch/README.md

 # Photo-ColorSketching: Extraction of Color from Images

-This project aims to convert photographic pictures into colored sketches.
+This project aims to convert photographic images into colored sketches.

 We use the [Contour Drawing Dataset presented in the Photo-Sketching paper](http://www.cs.cmu.edu/~mengtial/proj/sketch/) and propose two ways to extract color information from the images and amalgamate it with the corresponding sketches:
 - **Rendering Colored Outlines in Sketches**: